RithanyaShivakumaar/Coding-Exercises/README.md

 - **Icons**
 - **Colors**

-Each component can be plugged into the Angular application as per the developer's needs and can be customized as well.
+Each component can be plugged into an Angular application as per the developer's needs and can be customized as well.

 ---

 ## Documentation
-Find the user manual documentation at the link below:
+Find the user manual documentation for the library at the link below:

 **[Ei-UI Documentation](https://ei-study.atlassian.net/wiki/x/GYDWK)**